hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

 When using [`--bonsai-limit-trie-logs-enabled`](#bonsai-limit-trie-logs-enabled), the number of trie logs to prune during one pruning operation.
-A larger value may impact node performance.
+A larger value might impact node performance.
 The default is `30000`.

 ### `bootnodes`